preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/features-bp-7/index.rst

-Features (Business Profile) in Omnia 7.0
+Features (Business Profile) in Omnia v7
 =============================================

-This page describes Business Profile features in Omnia 7.0.
+This page describes Business Profile features in Omnia 7.0 and later.

 Descriptions and options
 *************************